-You have narrowed down your color choices and are ready to compare them in order to find the perfect color for your space.
+You have narrowed down your color choices from your current paint samples and are ready to compare them to find the perfect color for your space.
 You go to the paint store and ask them to fill a few sample quarts for you to bring home.

 This is where we will stop you –